-Enter any excess contributions to your traditional IRAs for 1976 through 2002 that you had returned to you in 2004 and any 2003 excess contributions that you had returned to you in 2004 after the due date (including extensions) of your 2003 income tax return, that are included on line 9, if:
+Enter any excess contributions to your traditional IRAs for 1976 through 2003 that you had returned to you in 2005 and any 2004 excess contributions that you had returned to you in 2005 after the due date (including extensions) of your 2004 income tax return, that are included on line 9, if:

-- You did not claim a deduction for the excess contribution and no traditional IRA deduction was allowable (without regard to the modified AGI limitation) for the excess contribution, and - The total contributions to your traditional IRAs for the tax year for which the excess contributions were made were not more than: (a) \$3,000 for 2003 (\$3,500 if age 50 or older at the end of 2003), (b) \$3,000 for 2002 (\$3,500 if age 50 or older at the end of 2002), (c) \$2,000 for years after 1996 and before 2002, or (d) \$2,250 for vears before 1997.
+• You did not claim a deduction for the excess contributions and no traditional IRA deduction was allowable (without regard to the modified AGI limitation) for the excess contributions, and

+The total contributions to your traditional IRAs for the tax year for which the excess contributions were made were not more than: (a) \$3,000 for years after 2001 and before 2005 (\$3,500 if age 50 or older at the end of the year), (b) \$2,000 for years after 1996 and before 2002, or (c) \$2,250 for years before 1997.
 If the total contributions for the year included employer contributions to a SEP, increase that amount by the smaller of the amount of the employer contributions or \$40,000 (\$35,000 for 2001, or \$30,000 for years before 2001).

-Enter the excess of your contributions to traditional IRAs for 2004 (unless withdrawn-see below) over your contribution limit for traditional IRAs.
+Enter the excess of your contributions to traditional IRAs for 2005 (unless withdrawn-see below) over your contribution limit for traditional IRAs.
 See the instructions for line 10 to figure your contribution limit for traditional IRAs.
-Any amount you contribute for the year in which you reach age 701⁄2 or a later year is an excess contribution because your contribution limit is zero.
+Any amount you contribute for the year in which you reach age 70/2 or a later year is an excess contribution because your contribution limit is zero.
 Do not include rollovers in figuring your excess contributions.

-You can withdraw some or all of your excess contributions for 2004 and they will not be treated as having been contributed if:
+You can withdraw some or all of your excess contributions for 2005 and they will not be treated as having been contributed if:

-- You make the withdrawal by the due date, including extensions, of your 2004 tax return. - You do not claim a traditional IRA deduction for the withdrawn contribution, and - You withdraw any earnings on the withdrawn contribution and include the earnings in gross income (see the Instructions for Form 8606 for details).
-Also, if you had not reached age 591⁄2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.
+• You make the withdrawal by the due date, including extensions, of your 2005 tax return,

+• You do not claim a traditional IRA deduction for the withdrawn contributions, and

+• You withdraw any earnings on the withdrawn contribution and include the earnings in gross income (see the Instructions for Form 8606 for details).
+Also, if you had not reached age 59/2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.

-If you timely filed your return without withdrawing the excess contributions. you can still make the withdrawal no later than 6 months after the due date of your tax return, excluding extensions.
+If you timely filed your return without withdrawing the excess contributions, you can still make the withdrawal no later than 6 months after the due date of your tax return, excluding extensions.
 If you do, file an amended return with "Filed pursuant to section 301.9100-2" written at the top.
-Report any related earnings for 2004 on the amended return and include an explanation of the withdrawal.
+Report any related earnings for 2005 on the amended return and include an explanation of the withdrawal.
 Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on your original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).